|

 children how to behave rather than reinforcing inappropriate choices

-use punishment, humorous vignettes illustrating eight management techniques
+not use punishment, humorous vignettes illustrating eight management

-and a discussion of the challenges in implementing the philosophy.
-An
+techniques and a discussion of the challenges in implementing the

-energetic workshop on helping children learn appropriate behavior.
+philosophy.
+An energetic workshop on helping children learn appropriate

 1.5 - 6 hours (return to topic menu)